mongodb/mongo-efcore-provider/BREAKING-CHANGES.md

 Transactions and database creation work has meant that the `IMongoClientWrapper` interface has changed.
 It is not recommended you implement this interface yourself as it exists solely to provide EF service registration for the concrete implementation `MongoClientWrapper` class.

+### Convention tweaks

+- The previously undocumented `CamelCaseElementNameConvention` was incorrectly using the class name and not the property name
+- Some other conventions were not sealed and had virtual methods that made no sense, these have been corrected
+- Some conventions took unnecessary constructor arguments for unneeded dependencies, these have been removed